modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 For more advanced explanations consult Scientific background: *Measuring and manipulating individual quantum systems.*

-Next, for each laureate we quote the section WORK and the title and subtitles of their lectures.
+Next, for each laureate we quote the section Work and the title and subtitles of their lectures.

 !!! tip "2012 Physics Nobel Prize awarded to Haroche."